icl-utk-edu/papi/src/components/cuda/README.md

 pushing them on the GPU stack when they are adding PAPI_events for that GPU to the PAPI eventset.

-An example is given in papi/src/components/cuda/tests/simpleMultiGPU.cu The relevant calls are:
+An example is given in papi/src/components/cuda/tests/simpleMultiGPU.cu.

-CUcontext ctx[maxDevices];
+Note that Cuda Contexts are device specific.
+The relevant calls are:

-cuCtxCreate(&sessionCtx[deviceNum], 0, deviceNum); // for each device
+CUcontext ctx[maxDevices]; // Space to create a context for each GPU.

-cuCtxPushCurrent(ctx[deviceNum]); // when adding events for that device. cuCtxPopCurrent(&(ctx[deviceNum]); // when done adding events for that device.
+Execute cuCtxCreate for each device, note it is pushed on the internal Nvidia stack. cuCtxCreate(&sessionCtx[deviceNum], 0, deviceNum);

+Use cuCtxPushCurrent to switch to a created context, this is not pushed on the software stack but an internal Nvidia driver stack.
+Note it will automatically also make the relevant device for that context the current device. cuCtxPushCurrent(ctx[deviceNum]);

+use cuCtxPopcurrent to undo a Push, it pops it off the internal Nvidia stack; and restores whatever the previous context may be, also making that context's device the current device. cuCtxPopCurrent(&(ctx[deviceNum]);

+Note that "cudaSetDevice(deviceNum)" will change the device number and the context to that device's 'Primary' context ('Primary' is what Nvidia documentation calls it).
+Basically a default context.
+But in our experience Primary contexts do not allow all the Profiler functionality of a created ("non-Primary") context.
+We recommend always using a created context; and in particular if you are collecting performance events for a kernel, then when adding PAPI events use the same created context you will subsequently use to execute the kernel.

 ***